Pennsylvania Route 234: Route description

 PA 234 turns northeast and heads back into Butler Township, becoming Heidlersburg Road and running through more open agricultural areas with occasional homes.
 The road curves more to the east and crosses into Tyrone Township, running through more rural areas.
-The route passes through Heidlersburg and continues to an interchange with the US 15 freeway.
+The route passes through Heidlersburg, where it intersects Old Harrisburg Road, and continues to an interchange with the US 15 freeway.
 From here, PA 234 runs through a mix of farmland and woodland with some residences on East Berlin Road, becoming the border between Huntington Township to the north and Tyrone Township to the south as it heads through Five Points.
 From this point, the road becomes the border between Reading Township to the north and Tyrone Township to the south, briefly heading entirely into Tyrone Township prior to crossing the Plum Run into Reading Township.
 In this area, the route intersects PA 94 before continuing east through more agricultural areas.
 PA 234 crosses the Conewago Creek into the borough of East Berlin and becomes West King Street, passing homes along with a few businesses.
 In the center of town, the route intersects PA 194 and becomes East King Street.

 PA 234 crosses into Paradise Township in York County and becomes East Berlin Road, heading east through more farmland with a few homes.
 The road runs through more rural areas as it passes through Jackson Township.
 The route briefly passes through Dover Township before crossing the Honey Run into West Manchester Township.
 In this area, PA 234 runs through more agricultural areas as it passes to the north of a quarry.
 The road comes to a bridge over the US 30 freeway and heads into industrial areas.
 Farther east, PA 234 heads into residential areas and comes to its eastern terminus at PA 462 just outside the borough of West York.